saswatmeher/remote-file-explorer/README.md

 Remote File Explorer is a lightweight VS Code extension that opens a browsable file explorer in a Webview panel.
 It provides a compact visual file browser similar to a desktop file manager.

+⚠️ Disclaimer

+I’ve never written a line of JavaScript in my life.
+Every bit of code you see here was gently whispered into existence by Copilot.
+I just clicked Accept Suggestion with conviction.

 ![How to open the file explorer](https://raw.githubusercontent.com/saswatmeher/remote-file-explorer/refs/heads/main/assets/demo-ss-1.png)

 ## Key features